mynodebtc/mynode_docs/docs/networking/tor.md

 ## Enabling or Disabling Tor for Bitcoin and LND

-To view or modify your current Tor setting for use by Bitcoin and LND, look for the Tor section on the settings page.
-Move the slider to the enable or disable position and click save.
+To view or modify your current Tor setting for use by Bitcoin and LND, look for the Networking section on the settings page.
+Move the slider to the enable or disable Tor for LND and/or Lightning and click Save.
 Your device will reboot and Bitcoin and LND will be using the new Tor setting.

 <center>
   <figure>